VincentLindsay/Active-Directory-Lab/Creating Virtual Environment/README.md

-# Active-Directory-Lab
-This lab features several virtual machines: A windows 11 Enterprise machine serving as a domain user, and Windows server 2022 as the domain controller.
+# Creating our Virtual Environment
+This section involves the implmentation of the virutal machines, as well as the configuring of them for our Active Directory environment.
+This lab also serves as a chance for me to fill in knowledge gaps about navigating the Windows and Linux filesystems.

 # Table of Contents
+[Setting Up Windows Client]